 Singing to your baby has multiple benefits for your baby.
 It helps in developing a bond and in making connections with your baby.
 It helps in teaching them new words and rhythms and improves their listening skills–all of which help in their cognitive development (6).

 Cognitive activities for infants 3 to 6 months

 By the time your baby turns four or five months old, they develop a sense of self-discovery.
 They are more interested in exploring their surroundings as they begin to understand that they can influence things around.
 They are even able to appreciate interactive toys.

 At this age, your infant is better at expressing emotions.
 They are able to communicate if they are happy or sad.
 They look at you when you are feeding them, and reach out for toys and other objects with their hands.
 They are also interested in exploring objects.
 By six months of age, your infant is also able to transfer objects from one hand to the other and reach for things around them.

 Try these cognitive development activities for this age group.

 1. Encourage object play

-When your infant turns around four to five months of age, they begin to understand ‘cause and effect’ in play.
-They learn to drop things on purpose and observe your reaction.
+When your infant turns around four to five months of age, manipulating objects helps them understand ‘cause and effect’ in play.
+They may drop things on purpose to get your reaction.
+By observing your reaction they understand if they have done something right or wrong.
+If they see you smiling, they are encouraged to do it more and when you frown they slowly understand something is wrong.
 Give them objects such as small boxes, balls of different sizes, spoons, and plastic cups to encourage object play.
 Ensure that the objects are not potential choking hazards.